Dog Diseases & Treatments - A to Z Guide for Pet Owners

 2. First Aid Tips for Common Emergencies:

-• Bleeding: Apply pressure with a clean cloth to control bleeding.
+• Bleeding: Apply pressure using a cloth to control bleeding.

 • Choking: If your dog is choking, carefully remove the object with tweezers or by performing the Heimlich maneuver.